 WHAT IF I CAN’T GET ONE?

-What if it is impossible to get a signed LRA because the subject has already passed away?
+What if it is impossible to get a signed life rights agreement because the subject has already passed away?
 In such cases, state law will determine how you proceed.
 In New York, deceased persons hold their right of publicity for forty years, provided they were domiciled in New York at the time of their death and died after May 29, 2021.
 About twenty other states have similar laws.
 California, for example, recognizes a continued right of publicity for deceased persons up to seventy years after they die, while Tennessee recognizes the extended right of publicity for ten years after a person’s death.
 In such states, permission may have to be obtained from that person’s estate.

-HOW DO I GET AN LRA?
+HOW DO I GET A LIFE RIGHTS AGREEMENT?